arkivfeber/reform/_posts/0001-01-01-astronomi.md

 In his lecture *Images from the Region of the Pueblo Indians of North America* (published post mortem in 1939) the German art historian and cultural theorist Aby Warburg (1866-1929) recounts his stay among the primitive indian tribes of North West America in the 1890s.
 In an early draft to the lecture (available in the archives of The Warburg Institute) Warburg reveals himself as an ambivalent observer to the religious and the primitive: “The Clackamas Tribe is incapable of life, crippled by a dark superstition”.
 In the final draft however, it becomes obvious that the maturation of his argument, in the actual process of preparing the lecture, inflected his growing admiration for primitive ritualistic practice.
 In an homage to the auratic aspects of a religious ceremony where The Clackamas Tribe worships a meteorite, Warburg writes:

+* * *
-In a fantastic ceremony the whole tribe gathered in dance to worship this other-worldly object.
+<small>In a fantastic ceremony the whole tribe gathered in dance to worship this other-worldly object.
 The core of such a

 strong belief derives just as much from fear as from admiration. […] The American of today is no longer afraid of a